What is Career Day?

 Interested in Attending Our Next Career Day?

-Students and adults with disabilities looking to gain skills that are essential to transitioning into the workforce are invited to join us for our next Career Day in 2017.
+Students and adults with disabilities looking to gain skills that are essential to transitioning into the workforce are invited to join us for our next Career Day.
 The exact date and time is yet to be determined, so keep an eye out for more information!

 Interested in Volunteering?

 This unique volunteer opportunity allows you to have a direct impact on the lives of our participants as you gain experience working one-on-one with youth with disabilities.

 - Event set-up